Can Jesus Be My Higher Power in AA? A Guide to Christian Alcoholics Anonymous (AA)

 If you’re seeking out help from your community, it’s important to know that you can continue to lean on God and to seek help from him.
 Confirming your belief through social support is critical to finding God in your recovery and to maintaining your sense of self as you do so.

-While modern AA has moved away from its Christian roots, the term “higher power” is built on Christianity and synonymous for “God”.
-The Big Book was written by Bill W., a Christian, and repeatedly refers to “A Higher Power”, “God”, and “The God of your understanding”.
-While the Big Book itself only refers to “Higher Power” three times, the roots of the term are in the Christian God and in Jesus.
+Is Alcoholics Anonymous Christian?
+While modern AA has moved away from its Christian roots, the term “Higher Power” is built on Christianity and can be considered synonymous with “God.”
+The Big Book was written by Bill W., a Christian, and repeatedly refers to “a Higher Power,” “God,” and “the God of your understanding.”

 Alcoholics Anonymous was founded by Bill W and Ebby Thatcher, former drinking buddies who found sobriety under the guidance of the Christian Oxford Group and who improved on that model.
 Alcoholics Anonymous was modeled on the Oxford Group, following traditional Christianity.
 The Big Book also includes prayer and meditation, with prayers mentioning God, sometimes requiring members to read from the Bible, and requiring prayer as part of the service.

-“Follow the dictates of a Higher Power and you will presently live in a new and wonderful world, no matter what your present circumstances” – The Big Book, Chapter 7
+“Follow the dictates of a Higher Power and you will presently live in a new and wonderful world, no matter what your present circumstances”The Big Book, Chapter 7

 The goal of Alcoholics Anonymous, in this light, is to build strength and to help individuals rebuild their life by surrendering to a higher power, recognizing character defects, and being ready to ask forgiveness.
-That higher power was originally the Christian God.
+That Higher Power was originally the Christian God.

 Today, many AA groups have moved away from their Christian roots and attempt to accept and embrace everyone who needs help.
 This is admirable and Christian, and often necessitates allowing individuals to follow the light in their own way, even if it means putting a different name or face to their Higher Power.
-But, the point of that acceptance is, that even in secular AA groups, it is encouraged to seek out and to find the Higher Power you connect with.
+But the point of that acceptance is that even in secular AA groups, it is encouraged to seek out and to find the Higher Power you connect with.
 Even if the rest of your group is not Christian, your Higher Power can be Jesus and you can share this publicly with the group.
 Because members are asked to respect each other and their beliefs, you can also do so without persecution and without judgment.

 While many AA groups are moving away from Christianity, others are not.
 Some AA groups operate as exclusively Christian domains.
 Some groups require Bible studies as part of the program, will read sections of the Bible during meetings, and may actually be integrated into a local church or congregation.
 Because every Alcoholics Anonymous group is relatively autonomous, there is no real database of which offer Christ-based services, and which do not.
 However, you can check groups in your area, check their websites, visit as a guest, and determine how they incorporate Christ on your own.
 It may also be helpful to ask your preacher for advice on moving into a local group, as they are significantly more likely to know which groups are Christian-based and which are not.

 If you want or need an exclusively Christian-focused support group, there are many to choose from.
-One, Celebrate Recovery, was formed as a criticism of the vagueness of “higher power” in Alcoholics Anonymous.
-Celebrate Recovery firmly establishes Jesus as the Higher Power and begins and ends many meetings with prayer and the Bible.
+One, Celebrate Recovery, was formed as a criticism of the vagueness of “Higher Power” in Alcoholics Anonymous.
 There are many similar alternatives, but not all of them will be available outside of very large cities.
 Because AA is still the largest support group, it is still the easiest for most of us to find and to attend.

-Eventually, Alcoholics Anonymous is not a single organization following the same tenants and rules.
+Ultimately, Alcoholics Anonymous is not a single organization following the same tenants and rules.
 Rather, it is a diverse collective of organizations utilizing the same rulebook to teach and to help people in vastly different ways.
 Some groups use the Bible to teach from, others avoid religion entirely.
-Some moved to video calls and remote meetings, others do not.
+Some moved to video calls and remote meetings, others did not.
 The only way to find out what your local AA groups offer is to visit them, talk to them, and build an understanding of what is available in that way.

 In nearly every case, an AA group will be highly supportive of you recognizing Jesus as your Higher Power.
 Even if the rest of the group does not, your Higher Power is your own, and as long as you put in the work and follow the 12 Steps, you are following AA in the right way.